Open-source AI,served by the people.

 Apple Silicon Macs (Metal), and NVIDIA (CUDA), AMD (ROCm) or Intel/other (Vulkan) GPU boxes on macOS, Linux, or Windows.
 The installer detects your OS, CPU architecture and GPU vendor and pulls the matching build.

-Chat with the mesh in your browser, or lend your hardware and grow it for everyone.
+Build on it through the API, try it in your browser, or add your machine and grow the network for everyone.